I wish I was an otter pup

 It’s more than I could bear.

-So, I guess I’ll stick with being a boy
+I guess I’ll stick with who I am:

-This poem is also published in the book Tadpoles in the Torrens, edited by Jude Aquilina (Wakefield Press, 2013).
+A version of this poem is published in the book Tadpoles in the Torrens, edited by Jude Aquilina (Wakefield Press, 2013).